dkharazi/site/src/notes/ml/linear_algebra/eigen-things.md

 - However, some special vectors do remain on their span after the transformation to the new vector space
 - These special vectors are called eigenvectors
 - Essentially, an eigenvector of a linear transformation is a vector, where the span of that vector (in the original vector space) is the same as the span of that vector after the transformation (in the new vector space)
+- Roughly, we can think of eigenvectors as uncorrelated features of our data

 ### Example of Eigenvectors
 - In this specific example, the original basis vector (i.e. i-hat) is an eigenvector